 Michael Lynch, LMSW, is an assistant clinical professor for field education at the University at Buffalo School of Social Work.
 Lynch works with the field department connecting students to meaningful agency placements.
 He has spent a number of years working with the field department in various capacities, including as a faculty liaison and a field educator.
 Additionally, he brings experience working in a variety of social work settings including urban education, program development, child welfare and community collaborations.
 Michael lives on the west side of Buffalo with his wife, Meghan, and his son, Hugo.
 Michael has a strong commitment to social justice and equity and pursued helping at Family Promise after hearing about their mission and the impact the work is having on the community.

-Kandy is an accomplished instructor of Meditation, Classic Hatha Yoga, Vinyasa Flow, and Restorative Yoga, and has designed specialized yoga programs for seniors and those suffering from Arthritis and Osteoarthritis.
-Kandy is an instructor at the Himalayan Institute, Canterbury Woods Retirement Community, Maryvale Community Education and previously an adjunct yoga instructor at the University at Buffalo.
-Kandy embodies yoga philosophy throughout her daily life and is a passionate animal advocate, naturalist, and volunteer for numerous area non-profits including BuffaloNiagara Waterkeepers, Friends of Night People, Family Promise and Second Chance Boxer Rescue.
 Kandy is a member of Crossroads Lutheran Church and a church council member for three years.
+As a graduate of the Cornell Hotel School and a Certified Club Manager, Kandy spent her early career in the hospitality industry and country club management in Minnesota, New York, and Pennsylvania.
+Her passion for ecology and the environment has led her to further studies at Erie Community College in Environmental Science.
+Currently, Kandy is an accomplished yoga instructor at the Himalayan Institute, Canterbury Woods Retirement Community, Maryvale Community Education and previously an adjunct yoga instructor at the University at Buffalo.
+Kandy embodies yoga philosophy throughout her daily life and is a passionate animal advocate, naturalist, and volunteer for numerous area non-profits including Family Promise, BuffaloNiagara Waterkeepers, Friends of Night People, and Second Chance Boxer Rescue.